By Shelley Harrison

 Dickens’ popularity rests in great measure on his knowledge of and preference for his working-class audience, rather than the academic or cultural snobs whose jealousy-tinged criticism often misses the point.
 He wrote—and read—his works for working people.
 He considered them his best audience, saying, “[T]hey lost nothing, misinterpreted nothing, followed everything closely, laughed and cried.”
 Irving, quoting Dickens.

 Having experienced severe poverty and the brutal impact of an uncaring society in his youth, Dickens used the power of his pen and fame to mount a sustained criticism of 19th century industrial England throughout most of his career.
-His approach of championing the oppressed’s cause through biting portrayals of characters and events had far-reaching influence both on readers and other writers.
+His approach of championing the cause of the oppressed through biting portrayals of characters and events had far-reaching influence both on readers and other writers.
+Dickens is, in the present author’s view, significantly more insightful and persuasive than his contemporary, Karl Marx; as one writer puts it, “A page of Dickens is worth a volume of Das Kapital.”
+Russell Berman, “At 200, Marx Is Still Wrong” (Hoover Institute, 2018).
 Other writers from that era whose work contains a strong dose of social criticism through portrayal include Harriet Beecher Stowe in the U.S. and Victor Hugo in France.
 An emphasis on portrayal of “common” subjects—as opposed to, e.g., aristocrats or religious material—also grew in the visual arts during that time through the work of painters such as Jean-François Millet and Honoré Daumier.

 William Makepeace Thackeray said of A Christmas Carol, “Who can listen to objections regarding such a book as this?….
 It seems to be a national benefit, and to every man or woman who reads it a personal kindness.”
 Thackery, quoted in Irving.
 Thomas Carlyle is also quoted by Irving as saying Carlyle was “seized with a perfect convulsion of hospitality” upon reading A Christmas Carol.